fictive-kin/openrecipes/README.md

 Once you have `pip` and `virtualenv`, you can clone our repo and install requirements with the following steps:

-1. Open a terminal and `cd` to the directory that will contain your repo clone. **For these instructions, we'll assume you `cd ~/src`**.
+1. Open a terminal and `cd` to the directory that will contain your repo clone.
+For these instructions, we'll assume you `cd ~/src`.
 2. `git clone https://github.com/fictivekin/openrecipes.git` to clone the repo.
-This will make an `~/src/openrecipes` directory that contains your local repo.
+This will make a `~/src/openrecipes` directory that contains your local repo.
 3. `cd ./openrecipes` to move into the newly-cloned repo.
 4. `virtualenv --no-site-packages venv` to create a Python virtual environment inside `~/src/openrecipes/venv`.
-5. `source venv/bin/activate` to activate your new Python virtual environment
+5. `source venv/bin/activate` to activate your new Python virtual environment.
 6. `pip install -r requirements.txt` to install the required Python libraries, including Scrapy.
 7. `scrapy -h` to confirm that the `scrapy` command was installed.
 You should get a dump of the help docs.
 8. `cd scrapy_proj` to move into the Scrapy project directory